The World’s Most Epic Road Trip: Pamir Travel Guide

 Basid and Badara (Bartang Valley): From both villages a number of lovely hike can be taken up trails leading to the high summer pastures.

 Bachor to Lake Sarez: Begin from the village of Bachor, just off the M41 in the Ghunt Valley.
 Continue to the confluence of the Ghunt and Andaravaj Rivers (about 4km), and then continue following the Andaravaj River up into the 4,590m Andaravaj Pass.
 You’ll then come down the pass with views of Zarushkul and the small lakes leading into Vykhinch.
 This leg will take you three days.
 From the settlement of Vykhinch allow one more day to reach Lake Sarez.
-Make sure to have a Lake Sarez Permit prior to setting out on this trek, can be arranged at the Ministry of Emergency Situations in Dushanbe and sometimes with the help of a tour agent if applying from outside Dushanbe.
+Make sure to have a Lake Sarez Permit prior to setting out on this trek, allegedly can be arranged at the Ministry of Emergency Situations in Dushanbe, but realistically the only way I’ve seen (and personally gotten the permit) was from Nurumuhammed who own Sarez Travel.

 Bachor Mountain Lakes: More trekking can be done to stunning lakes near Bachor.
 Visit Trekking in the Pamirs, where Jan Bakker explains the trek.